Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Analysis on the Dataset

-Table~\ref{tab:moviefield} reports users' receptive fields in a matrix format.
-The reported "receptive field" is the number of unique movies that are ever rated by all users during that stage (\eg from the 16th rating to the 30th rating for stage 16-30). \begin{observation} Along the interaction progresses, \eg from the stage of 1-15 to the stage of 76-90, users are provided with a broader range of movies to rate, leading to continually expanding their receptive field. \end{observation} This observation holds on all four years.
+\begin{observation} Along the interaction progresses, from the initial stage (1-15) to the last stage (76-90), users are provided with a broader range of movies to rate, leading to continually expanding their receptive field. \end{observation} This observation holds on all four years.
 Further, for a given stage \eg 1-15, the receptive field increases over time from 2015 to 2018, as more movies are released over time.
-We further use Intersection over Union (IoU) as the similarity metric to measure the overlap between two receptive fields, reported in Table~\ref{tab:ioufield}. \begin{observation} There is a growing degree of overlap of receptive fields among different stages of user interactions, from the initial stage of 1-15 to the last stage of 76-90.
-This signifies that the divergence in user preferences is more prominent in the initial and intermediary stages of the interactions. \end{observation} The later stages of user interactions are gradually approaching the threshold of the system's candidate items.
-From 2015 to 2018, the receptive field increases for any given particular stage from 1-15 to 76-90.
+We further use Intersection over Union (IoU) as the similarity metric to measure the overlap between two receptive fields, reported in Table~\ref{tab:ioufield}. \begin{observation} There is an increasing overlap of receptive fields across various stages of user interactions, ranging from the initial stage (1-15) to the last stage (76-90).
+This indicates that the divergence in user preferences is more pronounced during the initial and intermediate stages of interactions. \end{observation} The later stages of user interactions are gradually approaching the threshold of the system's candidate items.
+From 2015 to 2018, the receptive field increases for any given particular stage from (1-15) to (76-90).
 Accordingly, the IoU of receptive fields at consecutive stages drops slightly along the year dimension.